jayjuk/corvid/README.md

 ## High-Level Technical Overview

-Corvid is composed of modular, containerised services, each running in its own Docker environment.
-It is deployed using Terraform on DigitalOcean droplets.
-Real-time state persistence for each simulated environment is managed through Azure Table Storage, allowing continuous and accurate state recovery upon service restarts.
+- Corvid is composed of modular, containerised services, each running in its own Docker environment.
+It is deployed using Terraform on DigitalOcean droplets or Azure Container Instances.
+- Real-time state persistence for simulated environments is handled by Azure Table Storage, ensuring accurate state recovery after service restarts.
+This cost-effective, developer-friendly approach uses a no-touch proprietary ORM for storage and retrieval of world objects, making them easily inspectable and modifiable through Azure Storage Explorer.
-Human users interact with Corvid environments via a web-based user interface, managed by the Client and Image Server.
-Communication between the Client and Orchestrator occurs via NATS, utilizing WebSockets for seamless real-time interaction.
+- Human users interact with Corvid environments via a simple web front end written in React, supported by an Image Server.
+Communication between the front end and Orchestrator occurs via [NATS](https://nats.io/), which uses WebSockets for seamless real-time interaction.
-AI agents powered by LLMs interact with the environment through an AI Broker, which exchanges updates with the Orchestrator over Python-based APIs and NATS, in parallel to the human-client communication.
+- AI agents powered by LLMs interact with the environment through an AI Broker via their providers' REST APIs.
+The AI Broker communicates with the Orchestrator over NATS, in parallel to the human-client communication.
+- The Orchestrator directly governs the World state management module; it uses NATs to interact with other more workload-intensive or LLM-dependent services (such as the Agent Manager, AI Requester & Image Creator).

 ### Services